 According to the Articles of Incorporation, the purpose of the foundation is “to promote the Gospel of Jesus Christ as that Gospel is proclaimed in the Scriptures of the Old and New Testaments, and interpreted in the tradition of the Apostles’ and Nicene Creeds, the Articles of Religion adopted by the Protestant Episcopal Church in the United States in 1801 and the Books of Common Prayer.”
 Annual foundation income is made available to the St. Mary’s Vestry and can only be used for “capital expenses of the Church, for outreach and other charitable and religious programs of the Church, and/or for donation by the Church to St. Mary’s Foundation to increase the principal [corpus] of the funds.”

-The current Board includes the three St. Mary’s Trustees, David Mayhood, Diane Hellens and Steve Bevis, Vestry‐appointed member Paul Wojcik and St. Mary’s Rector Andrew Merrow.
+The current Board includes St. Mary’s Trustees, David Mayhood, Peggy Marsh, Suzanne Stroup and St. Mary’s Rector, The Rev. Andrew Merrow.